utkarshgupta2804/world-map-explorer-v2/README.md

 - **Inbound Navigation:** This feature keeps the marker locked within specific place boundaries, allowing for focused exploration that enhances understanding of the area.

+---

 ## Installation

-Follow these steps to get the project up and running on your local machine.
+Follow these steps to install and set up the project on your local machine.

 ### Prerequisites

 Ensure you have the following installed:
 - **Git:** For cloning the repository.
+- **Node.js:** For running the server.
-- **Web Browser:** To view the `index.html` file.
+- **Web Browser:** To view the application.

 ### Clone the Repository